-The Refugee Hosts team is working closely with a network of researchers based in the Middle East throughout all stages of the project.
-They are currently working on field research in diverse neighbourhoods and communities responding to displacement from Syria.
+The Refugee Hosts team worked closely with a network of researchers based in the Middle East throughout all stages of the project.
+Local researchers worked on field research in diverse neighbourhoods and communities responding to displacement from Syria.

 Hanaa Dahdal is a Syrian researcher who graduated with a degree in Education and Psychology from Damascus University in 2012.
 Hanaa has worked with NGOs as a trainer and outreach officer.
 Hanaa has a wealth of experience in the humanitarian section, having worked in particular with refugees, and on projects and initiatives that focus on awareness-raising and psychological support and life-skill development for mothers and children.
 Beyond her work and research interests, Hanaa enjoys cooking and swimming.

 Reem El Khatib

 Reem El Khatib is a Palestinian-Lebanese refugee currently living in Lebanon.
 She recently received her B.A in Psychology from the American University of Beirut.
 She was a volunteer and then coordinator on the AUB-Kayany connect project, which was led by Professor Tony Hoffman at AUB.
 The program offered psychosocial activities to Syrian refugee children residing in the Bekaa valley camps, Lebanon.
 While assisting Professor Hoffman, Reem also helped run activities at an elementary school and at the Malala school in Saadnayel, Bekaa.
 Here, among other activities, she directed classes that focused on self-expression, theater and puppetry.
 Reem is interested in studying resilience in refugees, as well as, the psychological effects of forced migration.
 Reem is hoping to specialise in refugee protection and war related trauma in the long run.